Tools for JSON Comments and JSON Lines

-This article will help explain the advantages of two newer formats – JSON with Comments and JSON Lines – and show how to use them in XMLSpy and MapForce.
+This article will help explain the advantages of two newer formats – JSON Comments and JSON Lines – and show how to use them in XMLSpy and MapForce.

-How to add comments to JSON
+How to add JSON comments

 Though JSON was created as a pure data interchange format, over time its flexibility and ease of implementation have led to it being used in a variety of different scenarios, for example, in configuration files.
 A drawback to JSON in these implementations, however, is that the format doesn’t support comments, making it very difficult to provide needed documentation and annotations in the code.